Michelle Koubek

 75 Years: A Woman's Life in Verse

-It gives me great joy to share that my debut poetry collection, 75 Years, will be coming out in a few months with Aldrich Press.
-This book is a heartfelt exploration of womanhood told in chronological poetry that celebrates the unifying moments of women's lives.
-Friends we leave behind but still think about, first loves, and first jobs.
+It gives me great joy to share that my debut, 75 Years, is out now with Kelsay Books.
+This narrative poetry collection is a story of love and identity crises and is a heartfelt exploration of womanhood that celebrates the unifying moments of our lives.
+Friends we leave behind but still think about, first loves, mature loves, and mid-life job changes.
 Disappointments, loss of those we can't imagine being without, and hair turning stubbornly gray.
 75 Years will resonate in ways that remind you that you are not alone in the beautiful chaos that is life.
-I can't wait to share this with all of you.

 The Clockworkers (July 2024)- Factor Four Magazine